 If you’ve walked the Rim Trail in the morning then you can take the blue loop back to the Visitor Center and pick up your car at the end of the day or if the road is open to Hermit’s Rest.

-Another option for your one day in the Grand Canyon is to explore the Orange Loop that departs from the Visitor Center or the Geology Museum along the Rim Trail and goes to Yaki Point.
+Another option is to explore the Orange Loop that departs from the Visitor Center or the Geology Museum on the Rim Trail and goes to Yaki Point.

-Exploring either the Red Loop or Desert View Drive as the sun begins to set is one of the highlights of a Grand Canyon day trip as the rocks completely change colour and it gives you a unique landscape that you wouldn’t have seen throughout the day.
+Exploring either the Red Loop or Desert View Drive as the sun begins to set is one of the highlights of a tour of the Grand Canyon as the rocks completely change colour and it gives you a unique landscape that you wouldn’t have seen throughout the day.

 Have More Time?

-You can either do this first thing in the morning when crowds are low or as its get closer to sunset so you can enjoy the changing colours of the rocks!
+You can either do this first thing in the morning when crowds are low or as it gets closer to sunset so you can enjoy the changing colours of the rocks!

 Another great activity if you only have two days at the Grand Canyon is to hike partly down the South Rim.
 The two trails that go down into the Canyon are the Bright Angel Trail which is located next to the Village or the South Kaibab Trail which is located east of the Visitor Center.